Rogue River (Oregon): Dams on tributaries

 In 2008, USACE removed part of the Elk Creek Dam and restored Elk Creek to its original channel.
 Construction on the dam had been halted by a court injunction in the 1980s after about 80 ft of the proposed height of 240 ft was reached.
 Further controversy delayed the notching for two decades.
 Elk Creek enters the Rogue River 5 mi downstream from Lost Creek Lake.

-Historically, other dams along the river's middle reaches were removed or destroyed during the first half of the 20th century.
-The Ament Dam, built in 1902 by the Golden Drift Mining Company to provide water for mining equipment, was slightly upriver of Grants Pass.
-After the company failed to keep promises to provide irrigation and electric power to the vicinity and because the dam was a "massive fish killer", vigilantes destroyed part of the dam with dynamite in 1912.
-The damaged dam was completely removed before construction of the Savage Rapids Dam in 1921.